MasterChef Australia: Series 11 (2019)

-Series 12: 2020
+Series 12 (2020)

 The twelfth series, subtitled Back To Win, premiered on 13 April 2020.

-In October 2019, it was announced that Jock Zonfrillo, Melissa Leong and season four winner Andy Allen would replace Mehigan, Calombaris and Preston as series judges.
+In October 2019, it was announced that Jock Zonfrillo, Melissa Leong and series four winner Andy Allen would replace Mehigan, Calombaris and Preston as series judges.
 It was also announced that they would be joined by previous contestants who had returned to have another chance to win the title of "Masterchef" and the A$250,000 grand cash prize.

 It was won by Emelia Jackson with Laura Sharrad as runner-up.

-Series 13: 2021
+Series 13 (2021)

 The thirteenth series premiered on 19 April 2021.

-It was won by Justin Narayan scoring 125 points with Pete Campbell as runner-up with 124 points and Kishwar Chowdhury in third place with 114 points.
+It was won by Justin Narayan with Pete Campbell as runner-up and Kishwar Chowdhury in third place.
 Only one ending was filmed where in some previous years two endings were filmed.
 This led to speculation that the winner had been leaked and influenced betting.

-Series 14: 2022
+Series 14 (2022)

 The fourteenth series premiered on 18 April 2022.
-Subtitled Fans & Favourites, the season saw 12 new contestants go up against 12 former and returning MasterChef contestants including past winners Julie Goodwin, Billie McKay and Sashi Cheliah.
+Subtitled Fans & Favourites, the series saw 12 new contestants go up against 12 former and returning MasterChef contestants including past winners Julie Goodwin, Billie McKay and Sashi Cheliah.
 It was won by McKay with Sarah Todd as runner-up.

+Series 15 (2023)

+The fifteenth series, subtitled Secrets & Surprises, premiered on 7 May 2023.
+This is the final series to feature judge Jock Zonfrillo following his death on 30 April 2023; however, filming of the season was completed before his death.
+It was won by Brent Draper, with Rhiannon Anderson as runner-up.

+Series 16 (2024)

+The sixteenth series premiered on 22 April 2024. it featured a four host/judge lineup for the first time, with French chef Jean-Christophe Novelli, TV cook Poh Ling Yeow and food critic Sofia Levin joining returning judge Andy Allen.
+It is expected that this series will see the 1,000th overall episode of MasterChef Australia, not including spin-offs.
+It was won by Nat Thaipun, with Josh Perry as runner-up.

-Series 15: 2023
+Series 17 (2025)

-The fifteenth series, subtitled Secrets & Surprises, was announced at Paramount's and Network 10's upfronts in October 2022.
+The seventeenth season, the second iteration of the Back to Win series, premiered on 28 April 2025, with all judges returning.
+It was won by Laura Sharrad, with Callum Hann as runner-up.